Implementing an Abuse/Molestation Risk Management Program for Sports Organizations

 Before running your first criminal background check you’ll need to develop your administrative procedures in order to avoid problems and potential liability.
 You’ll want to appoint a “conduct official” who will be responsible for all staff screening to help assure that confidentiality of information is maintained.
 Release of confidential information can result in a slander lawsuit.

 You also need to make sure that you have written disqualification criteria.
-Our sample child abuse/molestation risk management program includes suggested disqualification criteria for your consideration.
+Our Safe Sport Child Abuse and Other Misconduct Risk Management Plan includes suggested disqualification criteria for your consideration.
 This is critical because it will protect against a disqualified staff member filing a lawsuit claiming that they were treated differently than another staff member with a criminal background who was not disqualified.

 You’ll also need to have a volunteer application form where the applicant grants permission for the criminal background check to be run.
-Because the law is constantly changing with regard to the types of questions that are legal on application forms, we recommend that you use the form that has been approved by your criminal background check vendor.
+This application should include a question about past convictions and pending charges.

 It is also essential that your background check vendor assists you in interpreting the adverse results against your disqualification criteria and provides assistance in compliance with Fair Credit Reporting Act and First Offender Act and similar state laws protecting the rights of applicants.

 In addition, you should have a written process to handle appeals.
-Our sample Child Abuse/Molestation Risk Management Program or a similar program may be used to document your administrative policies and procedures.
+Our sample Safe Sport Child Abuse and Other Misconduct Risk Management Plan or a similar program may be used to document your administrative policies and procedures.

-The costs of a criminal background check can range from $2.00 to $30.00 or even higher depending on the quality of the background check and the services offered by the vendor.
+The costs of a criminal background check can range from $5.00 to $30.00 or even higher depending on the quality of the background check and the services offered by the vendor.
 Criminal background checks usually include a social security or similar verification to protect against the use of an alias and can cover databases in all states.
 The more thorough ones include single county courthouse checks by a researcher who visits the courthouse.
-The disadvantages are that permission must be obtained from the staff member prior to running the check and there can be administrative burdens such as complying with the Fair Credit Reporting Act before an adverse action is taken against a staff member.
 Even though running criminal background checks through third party vendors can create liability if not administered properly, the liability for failure to run criminal background checks is far greater.

 We have the following excellent resources in our risk management library that can help in the selection of a criminal background check vendor: